rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 >Example:
 >Name of manufacturer: <CITE>[Robert Bryson]</CITE>
 >Note on manufacture statement: <CITE>Robert Bryson's device on title page; see McKerrow, R.</CITE>
->(*Comment:* A separate note is used to provide a full citation for the reference to the manufacture statement)
+>(*Comment*: A separate note is used to provide a full citation for the reference to the manufacture statement)

 <a name="4.226.5.3">4.226.5.3</a> Make a note if the [Name of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/) is known to be fictitious or incorrect and the actual details are known, or can be reasonably surmised, by supplying the correction and its basis in the note (see [4.223.6.1](/DCRMR/ppdm/Name-of-manufacturer/#4.223.6.1)).